Esther 7

 Notes

 Haman's decision to stay and beg is an act of desperation.
 He recognizes that כָלְתָה אֵלָיו הָרָעָה מֵאֵת הַמֶּלֶךְ ("evil was determined against him by the king").
-The verb כָּלָה ("to be complete, to be finished, to be determined") indicates finality: Haman understands that the king's judgment is sealed.
+The verb כָּלָה ("to be complete, to be finished, to be determined") indicates finality: Haman understands that the king's judgment is settled.

 The scene in verse 8 is both tragic and darkly comic.
 Haman, in his frantic plea, נֹפֵל עַל הַמִּטָּה ("was falling on the couch") where Esther reclined.
 In the ancient Near Eastern banquet setting, guests reclined on couches while eating and drinking.
-Haman was likely prostrating himself in supplication, throwing himself at Esther's mercy.
-But the king, returning at precisely that moment, interprets the scene as a physical assault on the queen: הֲגַם לִכְבּוֹשׁ אֶת הַמַּלְכָּה עִמִּי בַּבָּיִת ("will he even subdue/conquer/assault the queen with me in the house?").
+Haman was likely prostrating himself in supplication, throwing himself on Esther's mercy.
+But the king, returning at that moment, interprets the scene as a physical assault on the queen: הֲגַם לִכְבּוֹשׁ אֶת הַמַּלְכָּה עִמִּי בַּבָּיִת ("will he even subdue/conquer/assault the queen with me in the house?").
 The verb כָּבַשׁ ("to subdue, to conquer, to violate") is a strong word that can carry sexual connotations, adding another layer to the accusation.

 Haman Hanged on His Own Gallows (vv.
 9-10)